presenta-software/doc-presenta-lib/docs/plugins/development.md

 }
 ```

+### Use a Promise if you need it

+A Block can return a Promise if internally it needs to performe some async stuff. **PRESENTA Lib** will wait for all block resolutions before render the scene.

 ::: tip

 If you want to use the same dev setup of the official plugins, here the [block starterkit](https://github.com/presenta-software/presenta-block-starter).